Anmol53/routes/README.md

-# Following are the available routes
+# Following are the available pages

 ## Projects